MicrosoftDocs/connected-spaces/articles/known-issues.md

 ---
 author: kfrankc-ms
-description: Learn about known issues that are related to Microsoft Dynamics 365 Connected Store Preview. ms.author: frch ms.date: 11/13/2020 ms.topic: article
+description: Learn about known issues that are related to Microsoft Dynamics 365 Connected Spaces Preview. ms.author: frch ms.date: 11/13/2020 ms.topic: article
-title: Known issues with Dynamics 365 Connected Store Preview ms.reviewer: v-brycho
+title: Known issues with Dynamics 365 Connected Spaces Preview ms.reviewer: v-brycho
 ---

-# Known issues with Microsoft Dynamics 365 Connected Store Preview
+# Known issues with Microsoft Dynamics 365 Connected Spaces Preview

 [!INCLUDE[banner](includes/banner.md)]

 ## I see blank pages in the web app

 You must use a supported browser and the browser must have the most up-to-date version installed.
-Connected Store supports Chromium-based browsers (Chrome, Opera, and Edge), Firefox, and Safari.
+Connected Spaces supports Chromium-based browsers (Chrome, Opera, and Edge), Firefox, and Safari.
 Internet Explorer is not supported.

 ## Newly created store doesn’t appear in Store list